-“While it was the job of a lifetime, I knew it could not be a job for a lifetime,” Smith later said of the decision.
+“While it was the job of a lifetime, I knew it could not be a job for a lifetime,” Brad later said of the decision.

-Once the final paperwork was drawn and signed, the torch was passed and Smith was able to take time for the goals he’d crafted before leaving, he still found himself in his old routine.
+Once the final paperwork was drawn and signed, the torch was passed and Brad now had time for the goals he’d crafted before leaving, he still found himself in his old routine.
 Each morning would begin with the same early trip to the gym, followed by a scan of The Wall Street Journal.
-With a schedule of meetings busy enough to rival that of his CEO days, Smith said that he began feeling rudderless and lost.
+With a schedule of meetings busy enough to rival that of his CEO days, Brad said that he began feeling rudderless and lost.

-To make the move away from CEO truly meaningful, it was time for Smith to rediscover the why of his life, a journey that’s perhaps been guiding Smith’s fate since the beginning.
+To make the move away from CEO truly meaningful, he knew it was time to rediscover the why of his life, a journey that’s perhaps been guiding him since the beginning.